Due to COVID-19 we will have reduced capacity for student learners.

 In 1996, in recognition of the quantity and quality of medical education provided to the University of Wisconsin medical students, the UW Regents and UW Medical School designated Gundersen as the Western Academic Campus of the University of Wisconsin School of Medicine and Public Health.
-Currently, about half of all UW medical students have one or more rotations at Gundersen, including some who spend their entire fourth year at the Western Academic Campus.

 Gundersen is a complete medical center with more than 400 staff physicians, each of whom have been carefully selected for their clinical expertise as well as commitment to teaching.
 Indeed, each staff member joins our multispecialty group only if they understand that a requirement is their willingness to support a very aggressive education program through their teaching.

 Residents and staff spend large amounts of one-on-one time teaching students.

 Gundersen Medical Foundation recognizes that having visiting students at Gundersen Health System for clinical electives is important to the recruitment process for our residency programs.
 There may also be exceptional circumstances where a residency program requests special flexibility that allows a visiting student to come for an elective rotation "off-block" or for a period of less than 4 weeks.

 Applications must be submitted at least 3 months prior to the start of the requested rotation.